 Since the usual basis for any individual salary increase is through the prescribed annual faculty salary administration (merit) and bonus award process, any salary increase outside this process is considered an exception.
 Accordingly, any exceptions must go through a rigorous “off-cycle” approval process which requires the approval of the respective department chair, dean and vice president.
 In addition, all salary increases are contingent upon approval by the president and/or the Board of Visitors, as applicable.
 Additionally, if faculty are promoted in rank through VCU’s Faculty Promotion and Tenure Policies and Procedures, salary adjustments may be made as approved by the Board of Visitors.
 Upon granting of promotion by the Board of Visitors, these salary adjustments are generally made at the beginning of the faculty member’s contract.

-For additional information about faculty compensation and the faculty promotion and tenure process, see VCU’s Faculty Salary Administration Guidelines and the Faculty Promotion and Tenure Policies and Procedures, respectively.
+For additional information about faculty compensation and the faculty promotion and tenure process, visit Inside HR.

 A one-time, lump-sum award for exceptional performance beyond the prescribed expectations of a faculty member’s duties may be awarded once each fiscal year coinciding with the university’s salary administration process for faculty salary increases.
 Detailed information is found in the faculty bonus award policy.